2021 Honda CBR600RR won't come to Europe

-The 2021 Honda CBR600RR will arrive on 25 September featuring more aerodynamic styling, revised engine internals, traction control and more.
+The 2021 Honda CBR600RR was launched on 25 September featuring more aerodynamic styling, revised engine internals, traction control and more.
 Unfortunately, it’s not coming to Europe – with the Japanese manufacturer confirming they have no plans to sell the bike in the market.

-Ready to spice up the middleweight sporty segment alongside the Kawasaki ZX-6R and Yamaha R6, the new RR was first revealed earlier this month by Honda Japan, with a brief YouTube video and short statement on their website.
+Ready to spice up the middleweight sporty segment alongside the Kawasaki ZX-6R and Yamaha R6, the new RR was first revealed earlier in September by Honda Japan, with a brief YouTube video and short statement on their website.

 With rumours of its arrival already circulating before its official unveil and early details limited to what we could pick out online, Honda have now released the full spec sheet – promising more power, more revs, less drag and a welcome update in technology.